 Spreadsheets don’t cut the mustard when managing foreign exchange risks.
 Tools like Hedgebook, provide the ability for mid-sized corporates to capture not just plain vanilla products like FX forwards and simple options, but also more sophisticated ones such as TARFs (target accrual redemption forwards), which are at the centre of the Deutsche Bank claim.

 You can’t set and forget

 Being able to monitor these complex instruments on an ongoing basis is crucial but just as important is to look at the impact on your positions if exchange rates move or expected cashflows/exposures change.
-Foreign exchange hedging shouldn’t be set and forget, and especially if you are using complex hedging instruments.
-How does this impact on your mark-to-market valuation?
+Foreign exchange hedging shouldn’t be set and forget, especially if you are using complex hedging instruments.
+How does this impact your mark-to-market valuation?
 Will you have too much cover or too little?
 Will you still be able to beat your budget rate?

 All of this may seem obvious but without the right tools to monitor and react then the danger is the market moves against you and the first you know about it is when the bank calls up looking to restructure the positions because you are so far out of the money, asks for more collateral or just wants to close them out.
 Ouch!

 That’s when the recriminations start and possibly the lawsuits.
 Banks have a responsibility to their clients when selling complex financial derivatives to them.
 Equally the client shouldn’t be entering into arrangements they don’t understand or can’t easily monitor their current and future impact on the business.
 Buyer and seller beware.

 If you’d like to take a look at how Hedgebook can help you better manage your FX hedging risk take a quick look at our FX Exposure Tool overview video.